 My first book, In the Shadow of Sinai, follows the Israelites during the Exodus, but tells that story through the eyes of Bezalel, the man who built the Ark of the Covenant.
 The sequel, By the Waters of Kadesh, follows one of the twelve spies sent to check out the Promised Land.
 You’ll find Joshua and Moses in my books, but as supporting cast, not the main characters.

-The third book in the trilogy, Beyond the Hills of Arad, is scheduled for release in June.
+The third book in the trilogy, The Walls of Arad, released June 15.
 It takes place after the Israelites’ forty years of waiting.
+It’s based on Numbers 21.

 I look forward to hearing from you!